dfoverdx/PokeStreamer-Tools-Docs/docs/index.md

 [Failstream](https://twitch.tv/failstream) was the whole reason I began this project, so a huge thank you to him.
 He provided a lot of testing (whether he knew it or not) that I did not have time to do, as it would have required hours of my own gameplay.

-Fail is best known for [Fail's Floatilla : Final Flight](https://supermariomakerbookmark.nintendo.net/courses/154E-0000-0358-C2FB) aka *The Impossible Cape Level*, a Super Mario Maker level that took him 482+ hours to beat.
+Fail is best known for [Fail's Floatilla : Final Flight](https://supermariomakerbookmark.nintendo.net/courses/154E-0000-0358-C2FB) aka *The Impossible Cape Level*, a Super Mario Maker level that took him 482+ hours to beat.  ((\(Arguably.
+Some would argue he's better known for his Van Gogh level skill at hand-crafting emotes like :failsSelfie:.\)))

 Watch his clear video (nsfw language), see how awesome he is, and then follow him on [Twitch.tv](https://twitch.tv/failstream)!